jondubois/iogrid/README.md

-SocketCluster Phaser Sample
+IOGrid
 ======

-This is an IO game engine built using SocketCluster and Phaser.
+IOGrid is an IO game engine/framework built using SocketCluster and Phaser.
 It is designed to scale across multiple processes to make use of all CPU cores on a machine.

 The game world is divided into cells which will be distributed across available SC worker processes.